carlos-molina/tee-morello-performance-experiments/README.md

 and exhibit an unexpected behaviour.
-We expected memory consumption to increase steadily form 1628.3 MB which correspond to a single attestable replica to 15406.5 MB (90% of total memmory).<br>
+We expected memory consumption to increase steadily form 1628.3 MB which correspond to a single attestable replica to 15406.5 MB (90% of total memory) consumed by N attestable replicas<br>

 However, unexpectedly, memory consumption increased steadly only up to the creation of 3800 attestable replicas that consumed 14582.5 MB.
-Beyond that, memory consumption decreases as the number of attestable replicas increases.
+Beyond that, intriguingly, memory consumption decreases as the number of attestable replicas increases.
 Observe that the last metric shows that 8991 attestable replicas